How to sell war medals – a guide

 Selling war medals at auction (Intermediate)

+If you’re wondering where to sell medals in person, an auction is one such option.
 Most experts would advise you not to sell medals at auction unless you have a large collection or you know your medals are very valuable.
-Remember it can take a long time to go through an auction, so this isn’t the best method if you are hoping for a quick sale.
+Remember, it can take a long time to go through an auction, so this isn’t the best method if you are hoping for a quick sale.

 If you’re new to auctions, spend some time researching what to expect.
 Different auction houses have different rules and services.
 Some don’t offer valuations.
 Some don’t offer specialist auctions.
 Always do your homework to get the best price for your medals.

 Selling war medals to a medal dealer (Intermediate)

 There are many medal dealers who advertise online.
 Usually, they buy and sell medals.
 If you are a collector, these can be great places to pick up new pieces for your collection.
 While this is one of the easier ways to sell, you’ll still need to do some leg work to make sure you’re getting the best price.
 Here’s a quick checklist of things you should look out for: